BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 ![Screenshot](presentation.gif)

-## What is new in version 2.0 beta 1?
+## What is new in version 2.0?

 Honestly, not much, only a FTP client and HTTP sessions (login/logout).
 But since API interface has slightly changed there is a version 2.0.
 I do not find the time to write manuals, please check examples and the code itself.
-It is pretty straightforward.
+It is pretty straightforward and commented.
 Beside this, the performance, efficiency and stability have been largely improved.
 An IDF version 4.4 is now supported.